oelin/statistical-path-planning/README.md

 ### Explainability

-As our model is linear it doesn't suffer from many of the explainability issues found in deep neural networks.
-We visualize some of the 735-parameter model weights below.
+Compared to deep neural networks, linear models tend to be far more explainable.
+We demonstrate this by visualizing some weights from our 735-parameter model.

 **FOV channel:** `Goal`
 **Action:** `Stay`